 i) International Bank for Reconstruction and Development (World Bank)

-As at March 31, 2010, Canada has subscribed to 44,795 shares.
-The total value of these shares is US$5,403.8 million, of which US$319.6 million plus C$16.4 million has been paid-in.
+As at March 31, 2009, Canada subscribed to 44,795 shares.
+The total value of these shares is US$5,403.8 million, of which US$336 million has been paid in.
 The remaining portion is callable.
 The callable portion is subject to call by the Bank under certain circumstances.
-Canada’s contingent liability for the callable portion of its shares is US$5,069 million.
+Canada's contingent liability for the callable portion of its shares is US$5,069 million.
 The loans are fully provisioned.

-j) International Monetary Fund - Poverty Reduction and Growth Trust
+j) International Monetary Fund—Poverty Reduction and Growth Facility

-As at March 31, 2010, Canada subscribed to 81,342 shares.
-These shares have a total value of US$81.3 million, all of which has been paid-in.
+As at March 31, 2009, Canada subscribed to 81,342 shares.
+These shares have a total value of US$81.3 million, all of which has been paid in.
 The loans are fully provisioned.

-As at March 31, 2010, Canada has subscribed to 5,225 shares.
-The total value of these shares is US$56.5 million, of which US$10.7 million is paid-in and the remaining portion is callable.
+As at March 31, 2009, Canada subscribed to 5,225 shares.
+The total value of these shares is US$56.5 million, of which US$10.7 million is paid in and the remaining portion is callable.
 The callable portion is subject to call by the Agency under certain circumstances.
-Canada’s contingent liability for the callable portion of its shares is US$45.8 million.
+Canada's contingent liability for the callable portion of its shares is US$45.8 million.
 The loans are fully provisioned.

-Advances to the Global Environment Facility (GEF) are made in non-negotiable, non-interest bearing demand notes that are later encashed.
-As at March 31, 2010, advances to the GEF amounted to C$10,000,000.
+Advances to the Global Environment Facility (GEF) are made in non-negotiable, non-interest-bearing demand notes that are later encashed.
+As at March 31, 2009, advances to the GEF amounted to C$10,000,000.
 The loans are fully provisioned.